 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
 I will show you through the step by step installation Subversion on a Ubuntu 16.04 (Xenial Xerus) server.

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 First, you need to install Apache webserver to access svn server using HTTP URLs:

 Step 3.
 Installing Subversion.

-Use following command to install subversion packages and there dependencies.
-Also install svn module for Apache libapache2-mod-svn packages on your system:
+Use the following command to install subversion packages and their dependencies.
+Also, install svn module for Apache libapache2-mod-svn packages on your system:

 Step 4.
 Configure Apache for Subversion.

 Subversion Apache module package creates an configuration file /etc/apache2/mods-enabled/dav_svn.conf.
 You just need to make the necessary changes to it: